oriolgds/FusionSolarAU/SECURITY.md

 ### How to Report

-Please report security issues by emailing [oriolginger2008@gmail.com](mailto:security@fusion-solar-au.com).
+Please report security issues by emailing [oriolginger2008@gmail.com](mailto:oriolginger2008@gmail.com).
 You should receive a response within 48 hours.
 If for some reason you do not receive a response, please follow up via email to ensure we received your original message.

 ### Security Best Practices

 1. **Authentication & Authorization**
-   - All authentication is handled through Firebase Authentication
+   - All authentication is handled through Supabase Authentication
    - Use strong, unique passwords for all accounts
    - Enable two-factor authentication where available
    - Never share access tokens or API keys